 |Removable Drip Tray||Yes||Yes|

-Keurig K475 – The Keurig K475 measures in at 13.2 x 10.5 x 13.3 inches and weighs 12.8 pounds.
+Keurig K475 – The Keurig K475 model measures in at 13.2 x 10.5 x 13.3 inches and weighs 12.8 pounds.
 A 2.4” color touch screen display sits proudly above the Keurig logo.
 Color options of a classic black, an elegant white or a striking red are available to you which means that you have the freedom to choose a color that perfectly matches your kitchen’s aesthetic.
 A 70 oz water reservoir is found on the left side of the machine.
 A removable drip tray is included in the K475’s design.
 The K475 is constructed with high-quality plastic with a metallic-like finish.

-Keurig K575 – The K575 shares the same materials, dimensions and weight specifications as the K475.
+Keurig K575 – The K575 model shares the same materials, dimensions and weight specifications as the K475.
 While the two models look similar in appearance the K575 has a bigger 80 oz water reservoir that is also located on the machines left side.
 That’s not where the slight design differences stop.
 The Keurig K575 is only available in one colour: a premium-looking platinum.
 Granted, this will look great in modern kitchens, but this color isn’t everyone’s first choice.
 An extra-large 2.8” colour touch screen display is found in the center of the coffee maker.

-Keurig K475 – The K475 offers five temperature settings for users to choose from as well as a strength control setting to make sure your cup of coffee is brewed as boldly as you’d like it.
+Keurig K475 – The K475 coffee maker offers five temperature control for users to choose from as well as a strength control setting to make sure your cup of coffee is brewed as boldly as you’d like it.
 An auto-on feature means you can set your machine to be up before you are, and you’ll be able to enjoy your morning cup of coffee the moment you wake up.
 Its auto-off feature means you’ll never have to worry about high electric bills again.
 A variety of brew sizes are offered by the K475 being 4, 8, 10 and 12 oz.
-The 70 oz removable water reservoir is compatible with water filters and can make up to 8 cups of coffee before being refilled.
+The 70 oz removable larger water reservoir is compatible with water filters and can make up to 8 cups of coffee before being refilled.

-Keurig K575 – The K575 has all the features found in the K475 but they’re more enhanced.
+Keurig K575 – The K575 coffee maker has all the features found in the K475 but they’re more enhanced.
 For starters, the water reservoir is 10 oz bigger which means that you can brew up to 10 cups of coffee before it needs refilling.
 And that’s not where the upgraded features end.
 The K575 has a bigger 2.8” screen and a handy hot water on demand system.
 You can easily locate your coffee maker in the early hours of the morning thanks to the K757’s customizable color nightlight that casts a soft glow around the machine.
 People who love personalizing their technology will love the customizable wallpaper feature that allows you to pick a color or choose your own wallpaper.

 Keurig puts a lot of thought into how their products will be used by its owner and a high-level of user-friendliness can be expected.
 But if you’re not familiar with Keurig products, or are used to operating very basic coffee makers, you may struggle using either model in the beginning.